Estelle Morris: Career outside Parliament

-Between 2005 and 2009 she was Pro Vice-Chancellor of the University of Sunderland.
+Between 2005 and 2009 she was pro vice-chancellor of the University of Sunderland.
 In May 2005, she was appointed chair of the Children's Workforce Development Council.
-In September 2005, it was announced that she would succeed Lady Kennedy of The Shaws as President of the National Children's Bureau.
-Also, since September 2005 she has been a member of the council of Goldsmiths, University of London and she was Chair of Council until 2018.
+In September 2005, it was announced that she would succeed Lady Kennedy of The Shaws as president of the National Children's Bureau.
+Also, since September 2005 she has been a member of the council of Goldsmiths, University of London and she was chair of council until 2018.

-Since 2007 she has been chair of the Executive Group of the Institute for Effective Education at the University of York.
+Since 2007 she has been chair of the executive group of the Institute for Effective Education at the University of York.

-Morris is the Chair of the medical charity, APS Support UK, for Antiphospholipid syndrome and was patron of Hanover Foundations.
+Morris is the chair of the medical charity APS Support UK, which researches antiphospholipid syndrome, and was patron of Hanover Foundations.

 Awards

-In 2004, Morris was awarded an Honorary D.A. degree from Leeds Metropolitan University and an Honorary D.Ed. degree from the University of Wolverhampton.
-She received an Honorary D.Litt. degree from the University of Bradford on 21 July 2005, and the University of Chester on 18 March 2011, on 18 July 2007 she was awarded an Honorary D.Ed. degree by Manchester Metropolitan University in recognition of her contribution to education throughout a lifelong career as a dedicated teacher and politician with an education portfolio that has spanned ten years.
-She was awarded an Honorary Fellowship in 2007 from the University of Cumbria.
+In 2004, Morris was awarded an honorary D.A. degree from Leeds Metropolitan University and an honorary D.Ed. degree from the University of Wolverhampton.
+She received an honorary D.Litt. degree from the University of Bradford on 21 July 2005, and the University of Chester on 18 March 2011, on 18 July 2007 she was awarded an honorary D.Ed. degree by Manchester Metropolitan University in recognition of her contribution to education throughout a lifelong career as a dedicated teacher and politician with an education portfolio that has spanned 10 years.
+She was awarded an honorary fellowship in 2007 from the University of Cumbria.